Pricacy Policy

 SWOOP complies with: (i) data protection laws applicable to SWOOP; and (ii) applicable industry standards concerning data protection, confidentiality or information security.
 SWOOP has global operations and therefore, in some cases, information managed by SWOOP may be transferred, processed and stored to other countries, although at all times, SWOOP will ensure that personal information is protected by confidentiality and security procedures and protections that are, at a minimum, equivalent to those employed by SWOOP itself.

-SWOOP complies with this Policy as well as applicable Australian data protection laws as well as protection of personal information according to the General Data Protection Regulation (GDPR), being Regulation 2016/679 of the European Parliament and of the Council.
+SWOOP complies with this Policy as well as applicable Australian data protection laws, the General Data Protection Regulation (GDPR), being Regulation 2016/679 of the European Parliament and of the Council, and the UK GDPR.
+SWOOP also complies with other applicable data protection laws in the jurisdictions in which we operate.
 SWOOP is certified against ISO/IEC 27001:2022.
 A copy of our certificate can be requested via our Trust Center.

 Definition of Personal Information